Skip to content

 If your insurance does not have new-for-old cover, your insurer will only pay you the current market value of any lost, damaged or stolen items, i.e. how much you could have sold it for.

-Many home items, from furniture to electronics, depreciate (go down in value) quickly because people prefer not to buy used item or older models.
-New-for-old cover means you won't be out of pocket because your contents has significantly depreciated since you first bought it.
+Many home items, from furniture to electronics, depreciate (go down in value) quickly because people prefer not to buy used items or older models.
+New-for-old cover can reduce the gap between an item’s depreciated value and the cost of replacing it with a new equivalent, although policy limits, exclusions and excesses still apply.

 What is indemnity cover?